 When I started my blog, I used Bluehost.
 They made the process easy and provided the support I needed as a newbie blogger.

-Once you click the “Get Started Now” button, you’ll be taken to a page where you’ll need to select your monthly hosting plan.
+Once you click the “Host Your Site” button, you'll be taken to a page where you can select your monthly hosting plan.

-When I started my blog, I chose the Basic Plan ($3.95 per month).
+When I started my blog, I chose the Basic Plan (the promotional price of $2.95 per month for 12 months).
 It provided me with my domain, an email account and I was off to the races!

-I’ve heard the Prime Plan ($5.95 per month) is worth the extra cost as it provides additional benefits like $200 worth of free marketing and unlimited subdomains.
-You can always upgrade later, but the discounted hosting pricing won’t be the same.
+I've heard the Choice Plus Plan (promo of $5.45 per month for 12 months) is worth the extra cost as it provides additional benefits like unlimited storage and unlimited subdomains.
+You can always upgrade later, but the discounted hosting pricing won't be the same.

 I signed up for 12 months to start because I was new and wasn't sure how I'd like it.
 After a year of blogging, I wish I would have signed up for the 36-month hosting plan.